 - Remove the membrane (tissue on the underside of the ribs).
 Pat dry with a paper towel.

-- The secret is in the sauce.
-Make sure to add BBQ sauce before the ribs are done so the sauce can caramelize.
+- Make sure to add BBQ sauce before the ribs are done so the sauce can caramelize.

-- Look for a rack of ribs that has a good amount of meat on it and are fresh.
+- Look for a rack of ribs with a good amount of meat on it.

 - Letting the ribs rest for a few minutes after cooking keeps them moist and tender.

 Air fryer baby back ribs are the perfect summer staple to add to your dinner table.
-Pair it with your favorite sides like my Jalapeno Cheddar Cornbread, Rotini Pasta Salad with Pepperoni or Potato Salad.
-Round out the party with some delicious cocktails like my Cucumber Jalapeno Margarita or Spicy Watermelon Margaritas.
+Pair them with classic BBQ sides like Rotini Pasta Salad or No-May Potato Salad.

 Air Fryer Baby Back Ribs